 In addition to differences in the punitive inclinations, Enke (2019, Table I) discussed five further domains of moral beliefs that characterize societies in terms of kinship tightness: cooperation/trust, religion, moral values, moral emotions and emotion/value.
 A regression analysis was conducted to explore how these five domains affected third parties' first-order punishment decisions of defectors in the Baseline and Trio treatments.
 The present experiment included a post-experiment questionnaire to construct proxy variables following his paper.
 Cooperation/trust is measured using the following question from the World Values Survey: "Generally speaking, would you say that most people can be trusted or that you need to be very careful in dealing with people?".
-Religious beliefs are measured using the following the following question from the World Values Survey: "How important is God in your life?".
+Religious beliefs are measured using the following question from the World Values Survey: "How important is God in your life?".
 Moral values are measured as the relative importance of universal over communal moral values based on responses to the Moral Foundations Questionnaire.
-Moral emotions are measured as the moral relevance of purity and disgust based on responses to the Moral Foundations Questionnaire.
+Moral emotions are measured based on reactions designed to elicit guilt in the Test of Self-Conscious Affect.
+Finally, emotion/value is measured as the moral relevance of purity and disgust based on responses to the Moral Foundations Questionnaire.

 Table 6 reports the regression results.
 Results from religious beliefs, moral values, moral emotions and emotion/value provide some, but weak predicted relation between these variables and third parties' punitive inclinations.
 First, there is mixed evidence that religious beliefs are positively associated with third parties' inclinations to punish.
 In the UK, religious beliefs are a positive predictor of punishment frequency and strength in the Trio treatment (significant at the 5% level); no relationship is observed in the Baseline treatment.
 In India, the findings are qualitatively similar but statistically weaker.
 Second, there is no systematic statistical relationship between the importance subjects place on universal over communal moral values and punishment frequency or strength in either society.
-Third, there is weak evidence (significant at the 10% level) that stronger moral emotions of internalized guilt drive higher punishment frequencies and strength in the Baseline treatment.
-No relationship between internalized guilt and punishment strength - in the Trio treatment.
+Third, there is weak evidence (significant at the 10% level) that stronger moral emotions of internalized guilt drive higher punishment frequencies and strength in the Baseline treatment in the UK.
+This relationship disappears - even reverses for punishment strength - in the Trio treatment.
 No relationship between internalized guilt and punishment behaviors is observed in India.
-Finally, there is some evidence that the 10% level) and punishment strength (significant at the 5% level) in the Trio treatment in the UK.
-No such relationship is observed in the Baseline treatment in the S% level) and punishment strength in this society, or in either treatment in India.
+Finally, there is some evidence that the emotion/value of moral purity and disgust is a positive predictor of punishment frequency (significant at the 10% level) and punishment strength (significant at the 5% level) in the Trio treatment in the UK.
+No such relationship is observed in the Baseline treatment in this society, or in either treatment in India.